 If you've been contacted by a collection agency, the unpaid debt may already be on your credit report.
 When a creditor can't get you to pay the debt, they'll charge it off as a bad debt.
 After a bill is charged off, it's generally turned over to a collection agency.
-Creditors wait about 180 days before giving up and letting a collection agency try its luck at recovering the debt.
+Creditors wait about 90 to 180 days before giving up and letting a collection agency try its luck at recovering the debt.

 If the creditor has been reporting your payment history to the credit bureaus, it will report the debt as delinquent once you miss a payment.
 The debt will continue appearing as an unpaid or past-due debt each month until you pay the bill or it goes to collections.
 If you fail to pay a bill through a creditor that didn't report to the bureaus each month, the debt will only hit your credit score once it's turned over to a collection agency.
 Creditors typically send an account to collections after six months of nonpayment, but this time period varies.